freia-lab/e3-gersemi/plc/README.txt

 		overwritten by action in the sequence for switching the 2K circuit exhaust (it was blocked in SQ13 but not SQ17).
 GERSEMI_PLC_20221_03_15 - KG, Changed the status sent to Epics (FC118): The G7_SQ_ChgCir state (0-3) is substituted with the SQ step 0-22.
 		Added step of the subSeq in SQ13 and SQ17.
+GERSEMI_PLC_20221_04_01 - KG, Prepared db100/db101 for setting the PID parameters (no code that does it yet).
+Updated the blocks
+		from the source files *_V10.